walter114/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.tudelft.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Mobile Computing, Eye Tracking, Privacy Preserving and Adversarial Learning.
+#bio: My research interests include Mobile Computing, Eye Tracking, Privacy Preserving and Adversarial Learning.

 # Interests to show in About widget
 interests:
 - Mobile Computing
-- Eye Tracking
-- Privacy Preserving
-- Adversarial Learning
+- Computer Vision

 # Education to show in About widget
 education: